-- 41. Undertakings are an agreement between the GDC and a registrant about that person's future conduct or practice. - 42.
-The GDC considers that undertakings should ordinarily be published for the duration of the period for which they are in force against the individual registrant's entry on the online register. - 43.
-The online register entry will also include, alongside the undertakings, a public-facing summary of the issues, prepared by the Case Examiners, which explains the background to the agreement of the undertakings, and how undertakings will protect the public in the future. - 44.
-In the event that an undertaking is varied by the Case Examiners, the online register will be updated accordingly. - 45.
-The summary will include details of the grounds of allegation which have been admitted or stand a real prospect of being established, brief reference to the evidence supporting those grounds, as well as a short explanation as to why the Case Examiners have determined that it would be appropriate to offer undertakings in the circumstances of the particular case. - 46.
+- 43. Undertakings are an agreement between the GDC and a registrant about that person's future conduct or practice. - 44.
+The GDC considers that undertakings should ordinarily be published for the duration of the period for which they are in force against the individual registrant's entry on the online register. - 45.
+The online register entry will also include, alongside the undertakings, a public-facing summary of the issues, prepared by case examiners, which explains the background to the agreement of the undertakings, and how undertakings will protect the public in the future. - 46.
+In the event that an undertaking is varied by the case examiners, the online register will be updated accordingly. - 47.
+The summary will include details of the grounds of allegation which have been admitted or stand a real prospect of being established, brief reference to the evidence supporting those grounds, as well as a short explanation as to why the case examiners have determined that it would be appropriate to offer undertakings in the circumstances of the particular case. - 48.
 The GDC will not, however, publish any information which directly relates to the health or private and family life of the registrant concerned, or which relates to any identifiable third party.
 This is because that information is considered to be confidential and publishing it may breach the individual's right to private and family life.
-The Case Examiners will, however, consider whether it is possible in such cases to publish a version of the undertakings with any confidential elements redacted, to preserve the confidentiality of the individuals concerned whilst providing information about any conduct or performance aspects of the case.
-At a minimum, it will be made public that undertakings have been agreed. - 47.
-In other circumstances, it will be for the Case Examiners to consider, on a case by case basis and balancing the public interest against the interests of the registrant, any reason(s) why undertakings should not be published. - 48.
-As undertakings form part of a registrant's fitness to practise history with the GDC, they may be considered by GDC decision makers in the event that a further complaint or information is received in the future.
+The case examiners will, however, consider whether it is possible in such cases to publish a version of the undertakings with any confidential elements redacted, to preserve the confidentiality of the individuals concerned whilst providing information about any conduct or performance aspects of the case.
+At a minimum, it will be made public that undertakings have been agreed. - 49.
+In other circumstances, it will be for the case examiners to consider, on a case by case basis and balancing the public interest against the interests of the registrant, any reason(s) why undertakings should not be published. - 50.
+As undertakings form part of a registrant's FtP history with the GDC, they may be considered by GDC decision makers in the event that a further complaint or information is received in the future.
 Even after the period of publication has expired, details will be made available on request to relevant enquirers, including prospective employers, overseas authorities, and otherwise where it is in the public interest for such information to be disclosed.